 Here’s another device that stops criminals in their tracks.
 Mount a few motion detectors inside your home.
 When the detectors sense movement, the alarm sounds and alerts are sent.
 These devices deliver an effective range of up to 400 feet, keeping the inside of your home safe and sound.
 The best motion detectors can even distinguish between people and pets.

 24/7 Monitoring puts a team of emergency response professionals on your side.
-Most home security systems for the elderly offer professional monitoring.
+Most home security systems for older adults offer professional monitoring.
 This feature is especially helpful for seniors who don’t use smart devices.
-Instead of having instant alerts go to a smartphone, the monitoring center will field and process the alerts — often within seconds of the security breach.
+Instead of sending instant alerts to a smartphone, the monitoring center will field and process the alerts — often within seconds of the security breach.

 No landline?
 No internet connection?
 No problem.
-Cellular Monitoring is the go-to choice for home security connection.
-These wireless systems are powered by a cell network (much like your cell phone), so there’s no need for hardwiring into circuits and all that nonsense.
+Cellular monitoring is the go-to choice for home security connection.
+These wireless systems are powered by a cell network (much like your cell phone), so there’s no need for hardwiring into circuits.
 Seniors love cellular monitoring because it’s easy, effective, and extremely reliable.

-Place a panic button in your kitchen, in the shower, near the stairs, and other high-risk areas around your home.
-Panic Buttons and Pendants can prove life-saving for the elderly.
+Place a panic button in your kitchen, shower, near the stairs, and other high-risk areas around your home.
+Panic buttons and pendants can prove lifesaving for seniors.
 In a moment of distress, help is always close at hand.
-This feature seamlessly connects to many home security systems for seniors, adding a little extra peace of mind.
+This feature seamlessly connects to many home security systems for loved ones, adding a little extra peace of mind.